 The shape of the collector has also been carefully thought out so that the measurement of the rain is as little disturbed by the wind as possible.
-Inside the collector there is a filter to protect the measuring system from any outside elements and to allow it to be cleaned quickly and easily.
+Inside the collector, there is a filter to protect the measuring system from any outside elements and to allow it to be cleaned quickly and easily.

-In addition to simply measuring the rain, several algorithms are utilised to correct certain discrepancies between the value measured by the apparatus and the true value.
+In addition to simply measuring the rain, several algorithms are utilized to correct certain discrepancies between the value measured by the apparatus and the true value.
 One algorithm in particular compensates for any water that has come to rest on the surface of the collector and/or has evaporated.
 Even tiny amounts of rain are taken into account.

 The Sencrop wind gauges provide information on gusts of wind.
 The value given is the maximum wind speed over a period of one second.
 The gust is not simply the highest speed measured over a long period of time, but a true gust recorded over one second.

-The concept of Leafcrop wetness detector rests on biomimicry, i.e. the imitation of the natural world by technology.
+The concept of the Leafcrop wetness detector rests on biomimicry, i.e. the imitation of the natural world by technology.
 The sensor has been designed to provide values as close as possible to the reality experienced by a tree or vine stock.
 The wetness sensor is made in the shape of a leaf.
 The leaf wetness corresponds to the quantity of free water on the surface of the leaf; in other words, whether it is damp or not.
-This data is fundamental in the prevention and defence against disease, particularly fungal (mildew, scab etc.).
+This data is fundamental in the prevention and defense against disease, particularly fungal (mildew, scab, etc.).

 Water is detected by sensing modifications in an electric field.
 The Leafcrop detects variations in its electric field with great sensitivity.
 The decision to opt for an electric field rather than paper means moisture is detected from the first drop of water, rather than waiting for a piece of paper to absorb a sufficient amount.
-This solution avoids the use of consumables, reducing maintenance of the product.
+This solution avoids the use of consumables, reducing the maintenance of the product.

 A research project has been conducted over four months on the topic of ‘Leaf Wetness Duration Modelling Using Adaptive Neuro Fuzzy Inference System’.
 It was observed that the main difference between the true duration of wetness and what was measured by the Leafcrop was 7 minutes and 30 seconds.
 This will make it the most accurate leaf wetness indicator on the market at the present time.